-Equine osteopathy is suitable for all horses and recommended twice per year for health maintenance.
-It is particularly suitable for those showing any of the following conditions:
+Osteopathy is suitable for all horses and dogs, and recommended twice per year for health maintenance.
+It is particularly suitable for horses showing any of the following:

 Problems with the horse's gait, disunited canter, not tracking up, stiffness

 Objection to girthing, resisting work, reluctance to canter on one rein

 Muscle atrophy (wastage) or uneven muscling

 Reduced level of performance or inability to bend

 Tail swishing, holding the tail to one side

 “I really felt a difference in the canter, felt like he was able to "sit" a lot more, so I had a feeling of him lowering his hips under him which I dont normally get. ...for the first time I felt him use his hindquarters..”

 Equine osteopathy approx 1.5 hours

 There is usually an immediate, notable improvement in the horse's condition after a single session, such as an increased range of motion or improved conformation.
 Longer term results may include improvements in immunity, overall health, mobility, condition and weight gain for underweight horses or dogs.